maxtkc/mvths-wiki/docs/012a-conditional.rst

       Serial.println("true");  //If the condition is true than this line is executed.
    }

-In addition to the basic condition represented by *if*, you can also have an *else*.
+In addition to the single state  *if*, you can also have a second state represented by *else*.
 The following is an example of code that has two possible states based on the evaluation of the initial condition.

 .. code-block:: c